Chronic Pain Testimonies

 Once the pain came back following the Laminectomy, I then had a Lumbar Ablation procedure in which they cauterize the affected nerves responsible for the pain.
 It took 4-6 weeks for the nerves to die before I got some relief, but I highly recommend this surgery because it reduced the pain by at least 75%, and was well worth waiting for.
 It was the first time in 9 years that I finally got some relief from the constant pain.
 Living with arthritic pain, or any kind of chronic pain is very difficult and challenging.

 Today, after overcoming six tortuous years of seclusion, narcotics addiction, and severe depression, I surrendered my life to Jesus.
 I got saved by a worship song I heard on Positive Life Radio.
-Not long after that I began watching Christian television....and it all made sense and hit me like a tidal wave.
+Not long after that I began watching Christian television - it all made sense and hit me like a tidal wave.
 Right then I knew it was Him lifting me out of the darkness and helping me to heal.
 Little by little I was able to get out of bed and care for myself once again and my darkest days were becoming brighter.
 Being born again is a joy that is too hard to contain!

 Sometimes our tragedies can provide opportunities that we never saw before and hope can be restored.
 I pray my story will serve as an inspiration to others who may be living with chronic pain and to know if He can do it for me, He can do it for you as well.

 “I can do all things through Christ who strengthens me”..
 Philippians 4:13

 Please consider leaving your own testimony of living with chronic pain.
 Once submitted, it comes to my e-mail to be shared in group.
 Then the form will reset to blank again.

 Your story just might help another on their journey.
 You can remain anonymous if you prefer.